baconjs/bacon.js/README.md

 <img src="https://raw.github.com/baconjs/bacon.js/master/logo.png" align="right" width="300px" />

-A small functional reactive programming lib for JavaScript.
+A functional reactive programming lib for TypeScript JavaScript, written in TypeScript.

 Turns your event spaghetti into clean and declarative feng shui bacon, by switching from imperative to functional.
 It's like replacing nested for-loops with functional programming